dotnet/linker/docs/error-codes.md

 - The property 'property' has `DynamicallyAccessedMembersAttribute` on it, but the linker could not determine the backing fields for the property to propagate the attribute to the field.

-#### `IL2043`: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its setter 'method', but it already has such attribute.
+#### `IL2043`: 'DynamicallyAccessedMembersAttribute' on property 'property' conflicts with the same attribute on its accessor 'method'.

-- Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its setter 'method' found that the setter already has such an attribute.
+- Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its accessor 'method' found that the accessor already has such an attribute.
 The existing attribute will be used.

 #### `IL2044`: Could not find any type in namespace 'namespace' specified in 'XML document location'